 Interestingly, while WCSD performed lower in Math than in ELA, the district compares more favorably to other states in Math.
 This is an important part of conversations among educators regarding systemic supports and the transition to the new Math standards.
 There are several implications for the curricular pathway our students are on, and this should be communicated thoroughly.

 As with any new major assessment, the performance measures from the Smarter Balanced test will serve as an important baseline from which WCSD will measure, along with several other indicators, its continuous improvement efforts.
-We encourage the reader to visit these pages regularly, and compare our progress in context with other data stories we tell on this website.
-We want to hear from you!
+We encourage the reader to visit these pages regularly, and compare our progress in context with other data stories we tell on this website!